LowTierDev/SB2EnglishPatch/README.md

 ### Structure
 - tools	:	For subroutines used for gathering pieces of information / finding addresses
-- src			:	The actual code used to test and view the translation via EMU
+- src:	The actual code used to test and view the translation via EMU
 - build	:	Will be used to convert the src code into an actual patch

 ### Goal